Needlestick injuries are caused when needles or other sharp objects accidentally puncture the skin.

 Although claiming compensation might seem like a lot of stress at an already difficult time in your life, we’ve seen how much of a difference the money can make.

-When you speak to us, we’ll be able to put you in touch with a specialist solicitor who will talk to you for free.
+When you speak to a trained legal adviser, they’ll be able to put you in touch with a specialist solicitor who will talk to you for free.
 They’ll build up a clear picture of what happened to you and will then work out your compensation based on the effect your needlestick injury has had on your life and finances.

 This means your compensation could cover:

-The first step is to get in touch with us for free on 0800 234 6438 or fill in one of our secure online forms to arrange a call back.
-We’ll never pressure you into making a claim, so if you’d just like answers to your questions, we’re here to help.
+The first step is to call free on 0800 234 6438 or fill in one of the secure online forms on this page to arrange a call back.
+You’ll never be pressured into making a claim, so if you’d just like answers to your questions, all you have to do is call.

 When you submit your details, you'll be in safe hands.
 Our partners are National Accident Helpline and National Accident Law.
 They are the UK's leading personal injury service.
 Their friendly legal services advisers will call you to talk about your claim and give you free, no-obligation advice.
 National Accident Helpline may pay us a marketing fee for our services.

 By submitting your personal data, you agree for your details to be sent to National Accident Helpline so they can contact you to discuss your claim.

 If you win your case, your solicitor's success fee will be taken from the compensation you are awarded - up to a maximum of 25%.
 Your solicitor will discuss any fees before starting your case.